 How can you reverse the anxiety spiral?
 Understanding the power of the maelstrom can help you find your way back to calmer waters.
+This updated post was first published on June 18, 2019.

 I was not cut out to be a deep-sea diver.
 As a child I was unnerved by the mere sight of my bathwater going down the drain.
 The idea of water being sucked down to unknown darkness was deliciously chilling.
 So you can imagine my reaction to the scene in Jules Verne’s 20,000 Leagues Under the Sea in which the Nautilus submarine is sucked into the “Moskenstraumen” —the dreaded maelstrom off the coast of Norway.
 I’m lucky YouTube didn’t yet exist.
 Had I witnessed a video of that famous maelstrom—the most powerful whirlpool in the word—I might never have bathed again.